-Are you considering raising quail on your garden or homestead?
+Are you considering raising quail on your homestead?
 Well I hope so because these are fun little birds that offer neat benefits.
 Before we cover the perks, let’s discuss which quail breed to get started with, especially if you’re new to quail.

 Beginners should begin with Coturnix because they’re the hardiest of all quail.
 The key word here is hardy, meaning you’ll encounter fewer problems.

 Many think raising quail is similar to raising chickens, there are similarities as far as techniques but when it comes to breeds everything changes.